Hyper-regular graphs and high dimensional expanders: Construction method

 \section{Construction method}

 Our constructions rely on graphs that arise from a subgroup geometry systems.
-We want to generate, for every $n$, an infinite family of finite $n$-dimensional strongly gallery connected HRG HDX.\\ Formally, our objective is to construct, given $0<\lambda<1$, $n>1$, a family of pure $n$-dimensional finite hyper-regular simplicial complexes $\{X^{(s)}\}_{s\in \bbA}$, where $\bbA\in \bbN$ is an infinite set such that the following holds: \begin{enumerate} \item There are $0<d_{n-1}< \ldots <d_0$ such that For every $s\in \bbA$, $X^{(s)}$ is $(d_0, \ldots, d_{n-1})$-regular. \item For every $s\in \bbA$, $X^{(s)}$ is a one sided $\lambda$-local-spectral expander. \item The number of vertices tends to $\infty$ with $s$. \end{enumerate}
+We want to generate, for every $n$, an infinite family of finite $n$-dimensional strongly gallery connected HRG HDX.\\ We will say that a complex is a $\lambda$-local-spectral expander if its 1-dimensional skeleton is a $\lambda$- one sided expander.
+Formally, our objective is to construct, given $0<\lambda<1$, $n>1$, a family of pure $n$-dimensional finite hyper-regular simplicial complexes $\{X^{(s)}\}_{s\in \bbA}$, where $\bbA\in \bbN$ is an infinite set such that the following holds: \begin{enumerate} \item There are $0<d_{n-1}< \ldots <d_0$ such that For every $s\in \bbA$, $X^{(s)}$ is $(d_0, \ldots, d_{n-1})$-regular. \item For every $s\in \bbA$, $X^{(s)}$ is a one sided $\lambda$-local-spectral expander. \item The number of vertices tends to $\infty$ with $s$. \end{enumerate}

 Given an $n$-dimensional infinite, locally finite subgroup geometry system, we do so by taking appropriate finite (arbitrarily large) quotients of the underlying group and subgroups which yield a finite subgroup geometry system that has the same link structure as the infinite graph.
 Then, we apply the symmetrization on the finite system, and get a finite (arbitrarily large) strongly gallery connected $n$-dimensional HRG that has the expansion properties of the infinite graph. \\\\ Generally, one can use the following lemma, proved by Kaufman and Oppenheim (Proposition 2.12 in \cite{kaufman2017simplicial}): \begin{lemma} Let $(G,(K_{\{i\}})_{i\in I})$ be a subgroup geometry system and let $N \triangleleft G$ be a normal subgroup.
 Assume that for every $i\in I$, $K_{\{i\}} \cap N = \{e\}$.
 Then $(G/N,(K_{\{i\}} N/N)_{i\in I})$ is a subgroup geometry system.
-Furthermore, if we denote $X_G = X(G,(K_{\{i\}})_{i\in I})$ and $X_{G/N}= X(G/N,(K_{\{i\}} N/N)_{i\in I})$, then the following holds: \begin{enumerate} \item $X_G$ and $X_{G/N}$ have the same links. \item If $G/N$ is a finite group, then $X_{G/N}$ is a finite complex and $|X_{G/N}(n)|\leq |G/N|$. \item $X_G$ is a covering of $X_{G/N}$. \end{enumerate} \end{lemma}
+Furthermore, if we denote $X_G = X(G,(K_{\{i\}})_{i\in I})$ and $X_{G/N}= X(G/N,(K_{\{i\}} N/N)_{i\in I})$, then the following holds: \begin{enumerate} \item $X_G$ and $X_{G/N}$ have the same links.
+Specifically: for every non-empty $\tau \subseteq I$ and every $g \in G$ the link of $(gN)(K_\tau N)/N$ in $X_{G/N}$ is isomorphic to the link of $gK_\tau$ in $X_G.$